zmkfirmware/zmk/docs/docs/development/local-toolchain/setup/docker/cli.md

 ### Initialize & Update Zephyr Workspace

-Open up your Terminal an make sure that the
+Open up your Terminal and make sure that the
 [Dev Container CLI](https://github.com/devcontainers/cli) is installed by
 running: